 (Reports from patients about this program have been very good!)

 Income Limits (family size of one – family size of two): $27,075 - $36,425; for larger family contact RX Access for Income Limits

-How Dispensed: Pharm card
+How Dispensed: Pharm card or by mail

 Additional Mepron PAP Program Guideline Information:

 There is also a program for patients on Medicare Plan D. The patient must provide proof that he/she has spent $600 or more for prescription medicines since January 1 and provide a copy of the Medicare Plan D ID card.
 A pharmacy card will be mailed to use at any pharmacy at no cost.